Great things you can do with your TFSA

 Bad things unfortunately happen to people from time to time.
 This means if you lose your job, your family income is compromised, or home emergency repairs are needed – TFSA assets can help you and your family overcomes any rainy day disaster with money already in the bank.

 In closing, options abound when it comes to the TFSA for Canadians – these are just some of the many great things you can do with your TFSA in any year.
 No better time than the present!

-Learn about this account and investing in more detail thanks to my partnership with BMO InvestorLine.
+Learn about this account and investing in more detail thanks to my partnership with BMO.

-Take advantage of BMO InvestorLine’s special offers today and make sure you use promo code MYOCASH for My Own Advisor’s special offer when opening your BMO InvestorLine account.
+Take advantage of BMO’s special investing offers today and make sure you use my promo codes with My Own Advisor’s special offer when opening your BMO InvestorLine account.

-Full disclosure: MyOwnAdvisor.ca has a referral program in place with BMO InvestorLine and may receive compensation for individuals opening a BMO InvestorLine account with code MYOCASH or MYOTRADES and/or clicking through to the BMO InvestorLine.
+Full disclosure: MyOwnAdvisor.ca has a referral program in place with BMO and may receive compensation for individuals opening an account.